Last updated on March 19th, 2019

 What are the Disadvantages of a Virginia Prenuptial Agreement?

-What is Included in a Virginia Prenuptial Agreement?
+What Should I Include in My Virginia Prenuptial Agreement?

 Prenuptial agreements cover a wide variety of subject matter.
 As long as the couples do not include anything against the state’s public policy, couples have enormous flexibility for what they can include.

 If you currently own property or other financial assets then these items can be protected by creating a prenuptial agreement.
 A Virginia prenuptial agreement allows you to specify how you want to divide property in the event of divorce.

 A Virginia prenuptial agreement allows you to determine how you wish to divide property you will obtain in the future.

 Throughout your marriage, you and your spouse will likely acquire additional property and financial assets.
 This can include your future home, cars, stocks and bonds, retirement plans, life insurance policies, etc.

 In the event you and your spouse divorce the ownership of these items will likely be in dispute.